medhaaiyah/Computer-Science-II/README.md

 # Computer-Science-II

+In this class, I learned the basics of programming in Java.

 # Project 1

 In this project, the user is able to reserve seats in three auditoriums.
 There will be a prompt used to display which